ASIREM16/Text-Pairs-Relation-Classification/README.md

 Anyway, it should depends on what your data and task are.

-#### Text Segment

-You can use `jieba` package if you are going to deal with the chinese text data.

-**Remember to delete the stopwords.**

 #### Pre-trained Word Vectors

-You can pre-training your word vectors in many ways:
+You can pre-training your word vectors(based on your corpus) in many ways:
 - Use `gensim` package to pre-train data.
 - Use `glove` tools to pre-train data.
 - Even can use a **fasttext** network to pre-train data.